 This is extremely common for a keyboard to have; it’s nothing unusual, but it’s worth noting because some people prefer thicker keys.

 Despite the slimmer look, they’re still very standard and comfortable to press.
 The face of the keyboard gradually slants down like a ramp and flattens out horizontally where the keys attach.
 This allows you to see all of the buttons more easily without having to lean over the keyboard.

-Below, please take a moment to view some of the best selling keyboards on Amazon:
+Below, please take a moment to view some of the best selling keyboards online:

 There are two speakers, each covered in a mesh-like speaker cover.

 The screen lit up blue when I turned on the keyboard, and the display was easy for me to read.
 Surrounding the screen is a gloss black border that makes the middle of the keyboard’s face all shiny and sleek looking.

 It certainly drew my attention to the screen.
 That’s a clever design element by Yamaha that helps the user know where the screen is even when they’re not looking at it.

 The buttons are matte black as well, so it can be a little confusing to look at them and find the button you want to press, but they’re all labeled so I had no trouble finding the button I was looking for.
 The master volume is a knob, but they are two other knobs below it.

 These knobs are really cool, and I’ll talk about what they do a little later.
 I personally like the variety that comes with having knobs, buttons, and sliders on keyboards, because it makes it look professional.

 Besides the buttons, there’s also a wheel that scrolls through all of the sounds.
 It was easy for me to use and I had no trouble getting through all the patches quickly.
 But if you have a specific sound in mind, there’s also a keypad where you can enter the number of the patch you want for even quicker access.
 This knob is cool looking and easy to use, so I think it’s a win.